isner/life/README.md

 ### "Oscillators"

 When the active cells become stuck in a state in which they repeatedly alternate between the same two states indefinitely, this is called an "oscillator".
 Refresh the page to begin again.

-**NOTE**: Oscillators will be handled more elegantly in an upcoming release.